RyanYip-Kat/find2Kat/README.md

 ```r
 install.packages("find2Kat_0.2.0.tar.gz")
 ```
-you also need to install depend packages via *require-packages.txt*
+you also need to install depend packages via [dependency](require-packages.txt)

 ### callpeak for BAM or BED file and annotation
 you can use function **annoteFile** reliaze